reagan-uil/reagan-uil.github.io/README.md

 Made with HTML and CSS (for now)

-CSS fixes -David Zhao, 3 July 2024
+CSS fixes by David Zhao, 3 July 2024

 Contributions are welcomed!